msya/msya.github.io/_meetups/chicago-kotlin-user-group-2022-using-jetpack-compose-with-molecule.md

 ---
-title: "Chicago Kotlin User Group - Using Jetpack Compose with Square's Molecule Library"
+title: "Chicago Kotlin User Group - Using Cash App's Molecule Library"
 excerpt: "February 16, 2022 - Learn about how to build StateFlows with Compose."
 layout: single
 classes: wide